East Kutai Regency

-East Kutai Regency (Kabupaten Kutai Timur; /id/) is a regency of East Kalimantan province, Indonesia.
-It has an area of 31,239.84 km^{2} and had a population of 253,904 at the 2010 census and 434,459 at the 2020 census; the official estimate as at mid 2024 was 448,850 people (comprising 240,268 males and 208,582 females), a decrease from 455,504 in mid 2023.
-The town of Sangatta is the capital of the regency.
+East Kutai Regency (Kabupaten Kutai Timur; /id/, abbreviated as Kutim) is a regency of East Kalimantan province, Indonesia.
+It has an area of 31,819.79 km^{2} and had a population of 253,904 at the 2010 census and 434,459 at the 2020 census; the official estimate as at mid 2025 was 464,294 people (comprising 248,235 males and 216,059 females), The town of Sangatta is the capital of the regency.

 There are several coal mining companies with concessions around this regency, including Kaltim Prima Coal, one of the largest coal mining companies in Indonesia.
 The regency also contains one of the largest coal mines in Asia - the East Kutai coal mine.

 East Kutai is home to the world's oldest known figurative art at Lubang Jeriji Saléh.

 Administrative districts

-East Kutai Regency is divided into eighteen districts (kecamatan), tabulated below with their areas and their 2010 and 2020 census populations, together with the official estimates as at mid 2024.
+East Kutai Regency is divided into eighteen districts (kecamatan), tabulated below with their areas and their 2010 and 2020 census populations, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 139 rural desa and 2 urban kelurahan), and its postal codes.